CICS525/GoogleFinanceSocket/Readme.txt

 	- Step1: Open the command prompt and change the path to "..\StockTrading\Server\bin\Debug"
 	- Step2: Type "Server" and press enter (now the Server is started)
 	- Step3: Open another command prompt and change the path to "..\StockTrading\Client\bin\Debug"
-	- Step4: Type "Client" and press enter (now the client will be connected to the Server with the mentioned socket) and responds to the user input action
+	- Step4: Type "Client" and press enter (now the client will be connected to the Server with the mentioned socket)
+	- Step5: User now has the following abilities: 1)Query 2)Buy 3)Sell 4)Balance Info (check status) 5)Quit
+ 	Example Scenario: The user can select a stock to buy by entering the number '2'.
+Then the user will be prompted to enter a stock name such as 'yahoo'.
+	After that, the user will enter an amount to purchase: User will either get a message displaying that the transaction has been completed or a message showing that the user doesn't have the correct balance.
+	After purchasing the stock, the user can check the balance by entering the number '4'.

 ***************************************************************************************